VIP (6mg)

 Vasoactive Intestinal Peptide (VIP) and Bowel Inflammation

 VIP is synthesized from the immune nerve fibers in blood vessels of the central and peripheral nervous systems and immune cells.
-It appears to reduce inflammation, as posited by research into inflammatory bowel diseases like Crohn’s and ulcerative colitis, by suppressing the production of interleukin-10 and improving intestinal barrier function.[1]
+It appears to reduce inflammation, as posited by research into inflammatory bowel diseases like Crohn’s and ulcerative colitis, by suppressing the production of interleukin-10 and improving intestinal barrier function.[2]
 Researchers report that “VIP and its analogs have been proposed as promising alternative candidates to existing [research] for … acute and chronic inflammatory and autoimmune diseases.”
 Compromised barrier function leads to increased antigenic material in the space between cells, which interacts with immune cells to trigger an inflammatory response.
-Studies have suggested that VIP may reduce the antigen presentation to immune cells by improving the barrier function.[2]
+Further studies have also suggested that VIP may reduce the antigen presentation to immune cells by improving the barrier function of the so-called tight-junctions within models of bowel inflammation.
+Namely, murine models of necrotizing enterocolitis (NEC) were exposed to VIP as researchers proposed that the peptide might potentially mitigate disruptions in the intestinal barrier.
+It was speculated that VIP might help maintain the integrity of tight junctions, which are considered essential for the function of the intestinal barrier.
+The expression of claudin-3, a protein vital for tight junction functionality and intestinal barrier integrity, appeared to be increased in the NEC + VIP group compared to the NEC group without VIP exposure.
+This observation suggests a possible mechanism through which VIP might support barrier function during inflammatory episodes.
+Additionally, there was an indication that VIP might reduce the levels of proinflammatory cytokines, specifically interleukin-6 (IL-6) and tumor necrosis factor-alpha (TNFα), in the NEC + VIP group relative to the NEC group alone.
+This implies that VIP could have a modulatory action on inflammatory responses in this context.[3]

 Vasoactive Intestinal Peptide (VIP) and Lung Function